alex35mil/NeoHub/README.md

 See `neovide --help` for available options.

 ### App
-Hit `⌘ ⌃ N` (`Command + Control + N`) to open the switcher.
-The hotkey is configurable.
+Hit `⌘ ⌃ N` (`Command + Control + N`) to open the editor switcher.
+Hit `⌘ ⌃ Z` (`Command + Control + Z`) to activate last active editor.

+All hotkeys are configurable.

 When in the switcher, you can quit all editors at once by pressing `⌘ Q`, or just a selected one with `⌘ ⌫`.
+Also, you can use `⇥` (`Tab`) to cycle through the editors in the list.

+You can set a hotkey to restart current editor in the Settings.
+Keep in mind, that if you updated env vars and restart the editor - it won't pick up the new env.
+In this case, you need to shut down the editor and relaunch it from the CLI.

 P.S.
-When you press the hotkey and there is only one Neovide instance is running, NeoHub will activate it instead of showing the switcher.
+When you press the editor switcher hotkey and there is only one Neovide instance is running, NeoHub will activate it instead of showing the switcher.

 ## Credits
 App icon is by [u/danbee](https://www.reddit.com/user/danbee/).